 I have separated the profiles into two blogs.
+Part one about Friday Hawkins is here.
 This blog, Part Two, is about Rikihana Carkeek, as described by his daughters, Nellie Carkeek, Pareraukawa Duff and his grandson, Te Waari Carkeek.

 Te Waari: He was born at a time when the Maori population was at a very low ebb (only about 40, 000 of us left).
 He was raised by his Rikihana whanau in Ōtaki, who were totally Māori in all they did and valued.
 He belonged to a warrior line, a fighting whanau of Ngāti Raukawa, his hapū was Ngāti Koroki, Ngāti Waihurihia.

 His nickname Bunny was derived from the time his mother died and he becoming a whānau-pani (bereaved) when his mother died when he was only a baby.
 The name Pani was anglicised to Bunny by his close relative and stuck for the rest of his life.

 His tupuna was Wi Te Manewha who would have held Rikihana in his arms when he was only a baby.